JuliaLang/julia/doc/devdocs/types.rst

 not bound, and hence it isn't constrained to be the same type as the element type of the :obj:`Array`.

-Some :obj`TypeVar` interactions depend on the ``bound`` state, even when there are not two or more uses of the same :obj`TypeVar`.
+Some :obj:`TypeVar` interactions depend on the ``bound`` state, even when there are not two or more uses of the same :obj:`TypeVar`.
 For example:

 .. doctest::